 - a) Definitions: - Engine Test Bench: An Engine Test Bench is either a Power Unit Test Bench, a Power Train Test Bench or a Full Car Dyno. - Power Unit Test Bench: A test bench facility cell where a fired engine with more than 1 cylinder representative of a Formula One engine may be tested.
-In addition to test bench components, it may include and is limited to the following power unit and car components: - Items listed in Technical Regulations Appendix 3 column 1 (art 5.1.2 Defin) listed as 'INC'. - The clutch and clutch actuation system. - Fuel, engine oil and PU related liquids other than fuel and engine oil. - Heat exchangers and their associated accessories. (including but not limited to housings, tubes, pipes, hoses, supports, brackets and fasteners). - The PU intake upstream of compressor inlet up to and including the air filter. - Additional items required for this test bench at the sole discretion of the FIA. - Power Train Test Bench: A test bench facility cell where a fired engine and transmission can be tested together.
-In addition to test bench components, it may include and is limited to the following power unit and car components in addition to those included in a Power Unit Test Bench: - Items listed in Technical Regulations Appendix 3 column 1 (art 5.1.2 Defin) listed as 'EXC'. - o A gearbox. - Driveshafts and any components associated with their operation (such as joints, grease and housings). - Heat exchangers for gearbox oil and accessories associated with their operation. - o The complete car fuel system. - A survival cell or close representation of a survival cell. - Bodywork and air ducts or close representations of bodywork and air ducts associated with the air intake and exit of heat exchangers and compressor inlet, provided that it is for the sole purpose of representing air flow into or out of heat exchangers or the PU thermal environment.
+In addition to test bench components, it may include and is limited to the following power unit and car components: - Items listed in Technical Regulations Appendix 3 column 1 (art 5.1.2 Defin) listed as 'INC'. - The clutch and clutch actuation system. - Fuel, engine oil and PU related liquids other than fuel and engine oil. - Heat exchangers and their associated accessories. (including but not limited to housings, tubes, pipes, hoses, supports, brackets and fasteners). - The PU intake upstream of compressor inlet up to and including the air filter. - $\circ\,$ Additional items required for this test bench at the sole discretion of the FIA. - Power Train Test Bench: A test bench facility cell where a fired engine and transmission can be tested together.
+In addition to test bench components, it may include and is limited to the following power unit and car components in addition to those included in a Power Unit Test Bench: - Items listed in Technical Regulations Appendix 3 column 1 (art 5.1.2 Defin) listed as 'EXC'. - A gearbox. - Driveshafts and any components associated with their operation (such as joints, grease and housings). - Heat exchangers for gearbox oil and accessories associated with their operation. - The complete car fuel system. - $\circ~$ A survival cell or close representation of a survival cell. - Bodywork and air ducts or close representations of bodywork and air ducts associated with the air intake and exit of heat exchangers and compressor inlet, provided that it is for the sole purpose of representing air flow into or out of heat exchangers or the PU thermal environment.

-- Minimal suspension and steering systems required to solely and exclusively mount the survival cell and/or powertrain to the test bench facility. - Braking systems that are inoperable. - Additional items required for this test bench at the sole discretion of the FIA. - Full Car Dyno: A test bench facility where a fired engine can be tested, where either: - any car components that are not listed as included in a Power Train Test Bench are fitted or, - more than two power take-offs / drives are utilised, or any power take-offs / drives are utilised on the front axles. - Sole Purpose of Testing Power Units for Performance and Reliability: The testing of Power Units where car components or fluids supplied by each Competitor remain of a fixed specification and are changed in specification by each Competitor no more than once per calendar year with the express permission of the FIA and for the sole purpose of the evaluation of their effects on Power Unit performance and reliability.
+- Minimal suspension and steering systems required to solely and exclusively mount the survival cell and/or powertrain to the test bench facility. - Braking systems that are inoperable. - $\circ\,$ Additional items required for this test bench at the sole discretion of the FIA. - Full Car Dyno: A test bench facility where a fired engine can be tested, where either: - any car components that are not listed as included in a Power Train Test Bench are fitted or, - more than two power take-offs / drives are utilised, or any power take-offs / drives are utilised on the front axles. - Sole Purpose of Testing Power Units for Performance and Reliability: The testing of Power Units where car components or fluids supplied by each Competitor remain of a the same fixed specification as the specification last used in the previous calendar year and are or may be changed in specification by each Competitor no more than once per calendar year with the express permission of the FIA and for the sole purpose of the evaluation of their effects on Power Unit performance and reliability.
+For a new supply arrangement with a Competitor a single specification of car components or fluids must be used for the entire calendar year.